naa986/wp-login-form/wp-login-form/readme.txt

 none

 == Changelog ==

+= 1.0.8 =
+* Added support for the force redirect option that can used to redirect all successful WordPress logins to a specific URL.

 = 1.0.7 =
 * Fixed an issue where the shortcode_tag filter was not returning any output for admin pages.